appetitlang/aptsched/README.md

 Simply run the binary to start the scheduler.
 Note though that this will fail if you don't set up the scheduler itself.

+#### Make Files
+A conventional `Makefile` is available that lets you build platform specific builds or running `make` will build all binaries for all platforms in `dist/`.

+A `Make.ps1` file sits in for Windows users who may not have `make` installed.

 ### Setting up Aptsched
 The scheduler pulls in information from a file called `aptsched.json` that sits in the same spot as the `aptsched` binary.
 This file is an array of JSON objects that each have four key-value pairs: